Lunarien/Lunariens-Mental-Math-Trainer/README.md

 # Limitations
 * The program currently only accepts single-digit numbers for X, Y and Z in the digit code.
 This basically means that the problems can't have numbers with more than 9 digits.
-* When entering a wrong answer in text mode, you don't get to try again.
-Retrying will likely be implemented for both modes in the future.
+* When entering a wrong answer, you don't get to try again.
+I might try to implement trying again sometime.